haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 shown in the Cantrips Known column of the Wizard table.
 Spellbook
 At 1st level, you have a spellbook containing six 1st-­‐‑ level wizard spells of your choice.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 52

 1 ̶ 3 3 2 1 1 11
 1 ̶